 It's not like you need to pick a pumpkin from the pumpkin patch or anything. 😉

 These blissful bites of pumpkin-y perfection will have you going pumpkin crazy all year long!

 Not only are they tasty (I mean, they're formed from edible gluten-free cookie dough...hello), but they are also filled with better-for-you ingredients like unsweetened applesauce, whole-grain oat flour, vitamin-packed pumpkin puree and Ceylon cinnamon as well as the natural sweeteners coconut sugar and pure maple syrup.

 Oh, and of course, we can't forget about the refined sugar-free chocolate chips.

 These pumpkin chocolate chip cookie dough bites are are also:

 - and MADE IN ONE BOWL!

 How to make these pumpkin balls

 First, line a baking sheet with parchment paper and set aside.
-Add pumpkin puree, applesauce, coconut sugar, maple syrup and vanilla extract together to a mixing bowl.
+Add pumpkin puree, applesauce, coconut sugar and vanilla extract together to a mixing bowl.

 Stir to combine.